TouHousand-Years/Pi-Team/README.md

 ## Adapted skills

 This repository includes five skills under [`skills/`](skills/) that turn the two MCP tools into reusable, checkable workflows.
-The skills do not add new server tools: they define how the host scopes work, delegates it to Pi, verifies the result and stops safely.
+The skills define how the host scopes work, delegates it to Pi, verifies the result and stops safely.

 | Skill | Use it for | Main boundary |
 | --- | --- | --- |